JeffCoster/merge/README.md

 - facilitate code extensions, where necessary, at suitable break out points

 ## Technologies
-javascript, jsonPath, CSS, html, json, json schema
+Typescript, javascript, jsonPath, CSS, html, json, json schema

-## Overview Of Typical Steps to use Merger to Render in a Browser
+## Overview Of Typical Steps to use Merger to Render in a Browser(a) or Node JS(b)
 1. with static html, which often start as a preview example of the dynamic page
     - remove example preview content, leaving mark up
     - collapse each repeated html section into a single template (hidden) section